Antique Furniture & Textile Restoration

-Our specialist restorers are able to address these common issues and specific problems that arise from owning furniture and textiles, including antique furniture, rugs, carpets, wallpaper and curtains.
+Our specialist restorers are able to address these common issues and specific problems that arise from owning antique furniture and textiles, including tables, bureaus, rugs, carpets, wallpaper and curtains.

 Structural issues will first be addressed to bring stability to the item.
 Examples include disassembling unsafe chair legs to replace the joints, and remoulding and carving missing areas of wooden furniture, such as a chip in a table.